1. Romania’s like a well-kept secret: it hides natural and cultural treasures of unparalleled beauty

 First of all, traveling to Romania is a great plan, because the chances of you taking snapshots of a touristic attraction that also captures some foreign traveler with a backpack are slim to none.
 And that’s not because tourists haven’t got much to see in Romania.
 On the contrary, there are plenty of wonderful places or tourist attractions that have not been appropriately promoted and advertised: from unspoiled nature and medieval towns to castles and fortified churches, from interesting, elegant cities to authentic rural villages, Romania is a beautiful and diverse country.

 2. It is the perfect place to enjoy unspoiled nature

 One of the most famous Romanian sayings refers to the brotherhood between people and forests, underlining the bond, the relationship between man and nature since times immemorial.
 At present, Romania hosts most of the large European mammals (e.g. the Carpathian bear, the wolf and the lynx) and boasts large national parks and protected areas, the most famous being the Danube Delta, unique in terms of biodiversity.

 3. People are friendly and hospitable

 There are unforgettable moments when a simple, spontaneous gesture coming from a stranger can turn your day around.
 Hospitality doesn’t come just from staff in the catering industry, but rather from the locals, simple countryside dwellers who are ready to help.
 They can help you out if you get lost or when, for instance, you cannot find a restaurant nearby.
-If you’re travelling in the countryside, you may expect to be invited into their homes for a hot meal and a traditional drink.
+If you’re traveling in the countryside, you may expect to be invited into their homes for a hot meal and a traditional drink.